devplayer0/fyp/report.md

 #### Running Perfgrade

 With all dependencies installed, `perfgrade /path/to/pipeline.yaml` should work.
-For detailed example pipelines, see `app/examples/`.
+For detailed sample pipelines, see `app/examples/`.

 \newpage

 # Evaluation

-In order to test the effectiveness and validity of the complete Perfgrade system, an autograding deployment mirroring that of the real Introduction to Computing setup was created (based on Submitty).
-First year students were then given the opportunity to submit three of their previous assignments from Part II of the Intro to Computing course (anonymously).
+In order to test the effectiveness and value of the complete Perfgrade system, an autograding deployment mirroring that of the real Introduction to Computing setup was created (based on Submitty).
+First year students were then given the opportunity to submit three of their previous assignments from Part II of the Intro to Computing course anonymously.
 Following this, they could complete a short survey on the usefulness of the automated performance feedback they received.
 A short "guest lecture" session was given to explain the project and the system.